jordanful/Promptspot/README.md

 We're just getting started!
 Here's what we're planning to build next:

 - [ ] Wider test coverage
+- [ ] "Input collections" (a collection of inputs that can be used, many-to-many, across multiple tests)
 - [ ] Support for chat-based models
 - [ ] Support for other completion APIs (e.g. outside of OpenAI)
 - [ ] Better team + collaboration support